Dream Theater discography

 In September 2010, founding drummer Mike Portnoy announced that he was leaving the band.
 The band filmed a documentary ("The Spirit Carries On") of their search for a replacement who they found in Berklee professor Mike Mangini.
 In 2011, Dream Theater released their eleventh studio album A Dramatic Turn of Events and its eponymous album in 2013, their first album featuring composition from him.
 The band released their eleventh music video for "On the Backs of Angels" on October 4, 2011, a song which was subsequently nominated for a Grammy award.

 On December 6, 2013, it was announced that the lead single from Dream Theater's self-titled album, "The Enemy Inside" was nominated for the Best Metal Performance Grammy Award.
 This is the band's second consecutive Grammy nomination.
 The band's thirteenth studio album, The Astonishing, was released in January 2016.
 It was followed with the release of their fourteenth studio album, Distance over Time, in February 2019.

 On November 27, 2020, Dream Theater released their ninth live album, Distant Memories - Live in London.
 This was soon followed by the release of their 15th studio album, A View from the Top of the World, which won the band their first Grammy with its lead single, "The Alien."

+On October 25, 2023, Dream Theater announced that original drummer Mike Portnoy was returning to the band.

 Dream Theater has sold over two million records and DVDs in the United States and over 12 million records and DVDs throughout the world.